Human Research of Humans

 — Left brain vs Right brain

-Below you'll find a few snippets from research on the human brain — in fact, it was similar (often silly) studies that supported my parents much ill-founded reluctance to let me near anything with two wheels and a motor.
+Below you'll find a few snippets from research on the human brain — Left handed vs Right handed, etc. In fact, it was similar (often silly) studies that supported my parents much ill-founded reluctance to let me near anything with two wheels and a motor.
 Of course it was okay for them to ride motorcycles when they were young, but to let me on a murdercycle — no way.

 Just one of those dichotomies my parents used to serve me.

 Geneticist Richard Epstein says that a "novelty-seeking" gene may be associated with adventurous behavior.
 Babies in his study who possess the gene will more easily follow visual and auditory stimulation, and, Ebstein theorizes, "A child who, even at two weeks reacts strongly to visual and sound stimuli, seems to be alert, doesn't get scared, doesn't freeze in the crib — that same person as a grownup is willing to go mountain climbing and drive too fast."

 Adding to this, some of my favorite racers are left handed; Ayrton Senna, Kimi Räikkönen, Valentino Rossi, Troy Bailiss, Carl Fogarty, Ben Spies, Carlos Checa, Eugene Laverty, etc.

 Judging from my supposedly irrational behaviour (both in school and at home), at age 7 they decided to run some tests on me.
 The studies concluded that, along with being very left-handed, my brain was predominately right-sided.
 To straighten this up, they tried to force me to write with my right hand.
 But of course, even that failed — I wasn't the kind of a kid who would easily comply to such an imposition.
 Below you'll find a definition of this "Left brain vs Right brain" theory.